madetech/ops-cookbook/docs/aws-recipes/ecs.md

 }
 variable "webapp_image" {
   type        = string
-  description = "Docker image to run in the ECS cluster for the Beacons Webapp" default     = "myservice-webapp"
+  description = "Docker image to run in the ECS cluster" default     = "myservice-webapp"
 }
 variable "webapp_image_tag" {
   type        = string
-  description = "Hash of the relevant commit to the mca-beacons-webapp repo" }
+  description = "Name of the docker image to be deployed from the AWS ECR Repo" }
 variable "webapp_port" {
   type        = number